Who is behind Unspoken?

 Hana Nguyenová

-Hana manages the Unspoken website and works on initiatives to improve the lived experiences of seafarers, having helped shape the All Aboard Alliance’s 2030 strategy and led the research behind the Pregnancy at Sea report.
+Hana manages the Unspoken website and works on initiatives to improve the lived experiences of seafarers.
+She helped shape the All Aboard Alliance’s 2030 strategy and led the research behind the Pregnancy at Sea report.
 Hana brings a strong understanding of the sensitive and vulnerable nature involved in discussing experiences of sexual misconduct and violence.
 She approaches this work with empathy, humility, and a commitment to making the maritime industry safer for everyone.

-Susanne Justessen
+Susanne Justesen

 Susanne leads the Global Maritime Forum’s human sustainability programme, which aims to develop impactful and ambitious global standards for the safety, health, inclusion, and well-being of everyone working in or impacted by maritime supply chains.
 By working closely with industry leaders across the value chain, the programme aims to drive significant change to living and working conditions at sea before 2030.